binaryphile/docker-redmine/README.md

 here.

-First run the PostgreSQL container so it's available and exposed on port 5432.
+First run the PostgreSQL container so it's available and exposed on port 5432, if it's not already running.

-For Redmine to know about the database, you'll need to pass in the environment variables defined in `database.yml`:
+For Redmine to know about the database, you'll need to pass in the environment needed by `database.yml`:

 - `DB_ADAPTER` - the adapter for your database system, should be `postgresql`